rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

         ]
     }

-Disable Pool Member For Maintenance
+Disable pool member for maintenance
 -----------------------------------

-This setting allows the Pool Member (combination of IP and Port) to accept only new connections that match an existing persistence session.
+This setting allows the pool member (combination of IP and port) to accept only new connections that match an existing persistence session.
-Use this feature to prevent new connections to a Pool Member without affecting existing client connections on the same Pool Member.
+Use this feature to prevent new connections to a pool member without affecting existing client connections on the same pool member.

-To monitor connection stats of a Pool Member, see: `Retrieve statistics for pool members`_.
+To monitor connection stats of a pool member, see: `Retrieve statistics for pool members`_.
 Review the first object in the data array.
-The `serverside` object shows stats on activity to the member.
+The **serverside** object shows stats on activity to the member.

-To re-enable the Pool Member, see: `Enable Pool Member After Maintenance`_.
+To re-enable the pool member, see: `Enable pool member after maintenance`_.

-*Note: It is important to understand differences between* `Disable vs Offline`_.
+*Note: It is important to understand differences between* `Disable versus offline`_.

 ::